 Today we drive to Konso.
 Known for its stone wall village and cultural landscape, Konso society is largely agricultural involving the irrigation and terracing of mountain slopes.
 It is recognised for it’s communal and sustainable terrace system which is registered by UNESCO.
 Staple crops include sorghum and corn, with cash crops including cotton and coffee.
 Cattle, sheep, and goats are raised for food and milk.
 Their village is also well known for traditional wooden totem “waka” as a symbol of grave marks for their clan chief and warriors.
 Although there are today marked differences in customs between the Konso and their Oromo neighbours, Konso society has also retained some commonalities with traditional Oromo culture.
 The latter include the gadaa generation-grading system of social organisation, similar high priests and a cult of phallicism.
 Polygyny is an accepted practice among the Konso.
 B,L,D

-En-route to Arbaminch we take a boat trip on Lake Chamo.
-Lake Chamo is one of the lakes of the famous Rift Valley, with a surface area of 317 square kilometres, the lake is fringed with beds of Typha, as well as wetlands.
-It is fed by the Kulfo River and several small streams, as well as overflow from Lake Abaya.
-During the boat ride, we will have the opportunity to spot Hippo, Nile Crocodile and aquatic birds.
-In the afternoon we continue to Arbaminch.
+En-route to Arba Minch we take a boat trip on Lake Chamo.
+Lake Chamo is one of the lakes of the famous Rift Valley with a surface area of 317 km2the lake is fringed with beds of Typha (Cattail).
+It is fed by the Kulfo River and several small streams as well the overflow from Lake Abaya.
+During the boat ride, we will have the opportunity to spot Hippo, Nile crocodile and aquatic birds.
+In the afternoon we continue to Arba Minch.
 B,L,D

-Today we explore the Dorze Village located in the Guge mountains.
+Today we explore the Dorze Village located in the Guge Mountains.
 The Dorze occupy the Eastern edge of the Gamo Highlands above Lake Abaya, about 2600m above sea level.
-The Dorze people are famous for their unique elephant face houses built from bamboo tree, dancing, traditional weaving and authentic life style.
-We take lunch at Dorze Lodge and then take a picturesque walk overlooking the Rift Valley and its Lakes.
+The Dorze people are famous for their unique beehive houses built from bamboo tree, dancing, traditional weaving and authentic life style.
+We take lunch at Dorze Lodge and then take a picturesque walk overlooking the Rift Valley and its lakes.
 Today happens to be the ETHIOPIAN NEW YEAR (11 September), and we will celebrate over dinner this evening.
-Overnight Arbaminch.
 B,L,D

 Today we journey to the Hara Lodge, located on the shore of Lake Langano, another of the Rift Valley lakes.
 En-route we stop in Sodo town for lunch.
 On arrival we check-in to the lodge, and afterwards explore the area which is rich in bird and other wildlife.
 B,L,D